HumaticsLAB/HumaticsLAB.github.io/_projects_forecasting/visuelle2.md

 ### Data and code
-You can download Visuelle 2.0 by filling out this simple form (the download link will be provided on completion): *available soon...*.
+You can download Visuelle 2.0 by filling out this simple form (the download link will be provided upon completion): *...*.

 Along with the dataset, we also *provide Python code to load the files using PyTorch*, in order to demonstrate how to use the dataset for the SO-Fore and Demand forecasting tasks.
-The code also helps in understanding how to process the data and use them for another task which you find suitable.
+The code also helps in understanding how to process the data and use them for other tasks which you find suitable.